tsurdilo/temporal-exec-histories/README.md

 ### Why is it important?

 #### For wf exec
-"blue print" of your workflow execution contains events "in order" each "wf exec update" can be composed of multiple events in history
+"blueprint" of your workflow execution contains events "in order" each "wf exec update" can be composed of multiple events in history